Rural rate relief

 Renewing rural business rate relief

 Once mandatory rural rate relief is added to your bill, you'll get it automatically the next year.
+However we regularly check that you are still eligible to receive relief.
+If you have received a review letter from us you will need to complete our review form.

 Changes in circumstance for rural rate relief